7 Chemicals & Foods that Cause Hormonal Imbalance in Females

 How Chemicals and Food Additives Disrupt Hormones

-So…how exactly do certain chemicals and/or foods disrupt hormones?
+So…what causes hormonal imbalance problems?
 Food particles or chemicals from food enter into the body and choose from a few potential scenarios:

 Overstimulation or inhibition – You know when you get into work and some big shot has hijacked your parking spot?!
 Endocrine disruptors have a similar fate by binding to the receptors of hormones they don’t belong to with zero invitation, consequently impairing the natural hormone’s binding capacity.
 This may overstimulate, under-stimulate, or prevent the response of the natural hormone altogether.